shivaraman83/Hoare/README.md

 # Horae

-Seeding information for JFrog Platform Deployment free trial
+Setup an end to end example project for JFrog Platform Deployment leveraging the JFrog free trial.

 ## Getting Started